SAP-samples/btp-dc-samples/docs/bookshop/1_3_setup_hana.md

-# Setup SAP HANA Cloud
+# Setup SAP HANA Cloud in a Cloud Foundry Environment

 This step is only necessary if you want to deploy your database application in BTP or if you want to use a SAP HANA backend database for (hybrid) development.

 For example, SAP Cloud Application Programming CAP comes with a built-in in-memory database, which you can use during development.

+## Note Before You Start

-## Setup SAP HANA Cloud in BTP Cockpit
+This tutorial uses the "classic" way to create a SAP HANA Cloud Instance in a **Cloud Foundry Space**.

+The "new" way is to use SAP HANA Cloud **Central**.
+However, the steps are different and this tutorial is based on the Cloud Foundry version.

 ### Prerequisites

-SAP BTP Enterprise or Trial Account with at least one Cloud Foundry enabled Subaccount and at least on Cloud Foundry Space.
+SAP BTP Enterprise or Trial Account with at least one Cloud Foundry enabled Subaccount and at least one Cloud Foundry Space.

-### Check you Entitlements
+### Check your Entitlements

 1. Open your Global Account in BTP Cockpit.